jasonl99/stpete_crystal/README.md

 Ok, great.
 It works.
 I'm bored, can we do something useful?
 Why yes, yes we can.

-#### Add Shards
+#### Add Shards.
+Add what??

-Crystal has a similar concept to ruby `gems`, installable libraries that you include in your app.
+Crystal has a similar concept to ruby `gems`, installable libraries that you include easily in your app.
-Instead of `gems`, they are `shards` in crystal.
-We'll be using [kemal](http:://kemalcr.com), a "Lighting fast, super simple web framework written in Crystal"
+Instead of `gems`, they're called `shards` in crystal.
+We'll be using [kemal](http:://kemalcr.com), a "lighting fast, super simple web framework written in Crystal"

-kemal is **not** Ruby on Rails.
+kemal is **not** Ruby on Rails, not is it designed to be.
 It's not a giant MVC framework.
 It's a simpler web routing library from which larger MVC frameworks can be (and are being) built.
-It's similar to Rails' routes, but at a lower level.
+It's similar to Rails' routes, but at a lower level, and with some cool functionality like websockets.

 So let's add kemal to our app.
 To install shards, we edit the `shard.yml` file at the root of our app that was created by `crystal init app`.
 Before we add our changes,